BAkinmarin/the-cleaning-hack-calculator/README.md

 If the error handling does not work as expected it will be marked as fail.

 > Enter Name
-Error Msg: User must enter a name of at least two characters and it must be all letters.
+Error Msg: Your name must be at least 2 characters.
+Please try again.

 | Test | Result |
 |--|--|